ColinZhusz/Make_Aus_Green_Again/README.md

 ## About This Project
 Monash University IE Project

+Our project is about researching, designing and building an interactive way to classify waste correctly with a little magic of Machine Learning.

 ### Brief Introduction on the Project Team
 We are team Social Warriors!
 A group enthusiastic environmentalists with a vision to create a greener environment for our future generations.
-Our project is aboutresearching, designing and building an interactive way to classify waste correctly with a little magic of Machine Learning.

 ### Team Name:
 Social Warriors